Airbnb Tax Rules Explained

 • how the activity is structured

-In most cases, Airbnb income is reported on Schedule E, but certain situations may require different treatment.
+In most cases, Airbnb income is reported on Schedule E, but certain situations may require different tax treatment depending on how the activity is structured.

 Many Airbnb owners assume: